HOW DO WE KNOW GOD EXISTS?

 Jeremiah 29:13

 This is not just about arguments, it’s about encounter.
-Because behind every reason, behind every longing, behind every question, there is a voice calling you home.
+Because behind every reason, and every longing, every question, there is a voice calling you home.

 And once you’ve heard it and not just with your ears, but with your soul, no one will ever need to convince you again.